EternityForest/hardlinep2p/README.md

 Cookie is to tell your messages apart from others.
 Infohash is the 20 byte hex hash.
-Host is currently ignored, we assume the host being announced is the one sending the message.
-Port is the SSL server used to access the service.
+Port is the SSL server used to access the service, on the node sending the message

 ### WAN Access